sericson0/TigerTango/README.md

 You can find a video tutorial of TigerTango here https://youtu.be/k9lrT9ofaWw

+> [!NOTE]
-!!!CHECK TigerTango is currently in its first version.
+>  TigerTango is currently in its first version.
 I have tried my best to make it a tool that will be valuable to Tango DJs and DJs of other social dances, but the only way to know what will be most useful is to have people try it and give feedback.
 If you run into any issues, or if there were any functionality you wish were updated or added, please reach out to me at sericson0@gmail.com.
 You can also post an issue on https://github.com/sericson0/TigerTango/issues

  I would love to hear from you!
 ## Intalling Virtual DJ